 print(response.text)

 The API response is a clean JSON object containing comprehensive data.
-The price
+The price and availability fields give you the exact information needed for real-time monitoring.

 Scaling Up: Tracking Multiple Products with the Bulk API